College of Engineering, Guindy: Location

 Under Tamil Nadu State Government ownership, CEG covers around 223 acres of land right in the center of Chennai.
 It serves as the main campus of Anna University.

 Hostels

-The college has 16 hostels which provide accommodation to over 3,500 students.
-Separate international hostels are available to cater the needs of international students and exchange students.
-Hostel messes are located in large centralized halls and serve nutritious meals.
-The hostels accommodate not only undergraduate students but also postgraduate students and there is a separate hostel for NRIs and foreign nationals.
+The college has 16 hostels which provide accommodation to over 3,500 undergraduates and postgraduates.
+Separate hostels are available for international students and exchange students.
+Hostel messes are located in central halls.